 Plumbing.
-Plumbing means the practice, materials, and fixtures used in the installation, maintenance, extension, and alteration of all piping, fixtures, appliances, and appurtenances in connection with any of the following: Sanitary drainage or storm drainage facilities, the venting system and the public or private water supply systems within or adjacent to any building structure, or conveyance; also the practice and materials used in the installation, maintenance, extension, or alteration of storm-water, liquid-waste, or sewerage, and water supply systems of any premises to their connection with any point of public disposal or other acceptable terminal.
+Plumbing means the practice, materials, and fixtures used in the installation, maintenance, extension, and alteration of all piping, fixtures, appliances, and appurtenances in connection with any of the following:

+- 1. Sanitary or storm drainage facilities and their venting systems and the public or private watersupply systems within or adjacent to any building, structure, or conveyance; - 2.
+The practice and materials used in the installation, maintenance, extension, or alteration of storm-water, liquid-waste, or sewerage, and water-supply systems of any premises to their connection with any point of public disposal or other acceptable terminal.